-When the COVID-19 pandemic happened, I naturally had to stop doing that.
-A few nurses at the university hospital that I grew close with over the years told me that some of the regular patients were sad due to my absence.
+When the COVID-19 pandemic happened, I naturally had to stop offering counseling.
+A few nurses at the university hospital that I grew close with over the years told me that some of my regular counseling patients were sad due to my absence.
 I was also sad, of course, but there was nothing I could do at the time.
-I kept on thinking about how I could provide counseling without putting myself at risk of contracting coronavirus.
+I kept on thinking about how I could provide counseling without putting myself at risk of contracting COVID.
 Then, one day, I thought of online group counseling.

-Since I had contacts at the hospital, I asked them to talk to some of the COVID-19 and ask them if they wanted to join a group counseling session during their stay or after getting discharged.
-Many people answered positively, so I began allocating two hours of my day to talk to them via Skype.
-The topics were never set in stone, considering my clients had different worries every day.
-Sometimes, we would chat about how the virus altered their lives; other times, I would help them realize that there’s a way out of their situation.
+Since I had counseling contacts at the hospital, I asked them to talk to some of the COVID-19 patients and ask them if they wanted to join a group counseling session during their stay or after getting discharged.
+Many COVID people answered positively, so I began allocating two hours of my day to talk to them via Skype.
+The counseling topics were never set in stone, considering my clients had different worries every day.
+Sometimes, we would chat about how COVID virus altered their lives; other times, I would help them realize that there’s a way out of their situation.

 I could tell that the reason behind it was that I always declined to meet my friends since I always had an online group counseling session to facilitate after my actual working hours.
 However, even without that, I would still say no. Gathering at such a crucial time seemed to defeat the purpose of social distancing and lockdowns, after all.
 Somehow, they could not understand that, no matter how much I tried to explain it to them.
 They eventually moved on to complaining about my social services getting in the way of my social life.